xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

      - (notags)     : complete server build
      - embedded     : build without database support
-     - test         : build with development support
+     - dev          : build with development support

 For minimum build size use also -a -gcflags=all="-l -B -wb=false" -ldflags="-w -s"